 Disney’s BoardWalk Inn

-Sharing the benefits of Beach Club in terms of proximity, staying at BoardWalk Inn gives you the same easy access to the Disney parks – we think that being able to walk to the park, or hop on a boat, is SO much nicer than always taking the bus!
+Sharing the benefits of Beach Club in terms of proximity, staying at BoardWalk Inn gives you the same easy access to the Disney parks.
+We think that being able to walk to the park, or hop on a boat, is SO much nicer than always taking the bus!
+It makes Disney with young children SO much easier!
+Plus, you don’t have to pay for parking!

 The pool area is circus themed and guaranteed to catch the attention of your toddlers!
-We think the clown themed slide is really cute!
+We think the clown themed slide is really cute, and it only adds to your trip to Disney with babies!
+What fun memories.

 Disney’s Contemporary Resort

-The Contemporary Resort is the ONLY resort from which you can walk to or from Magic Kingdom; it’s also one stop away on the Monorail.
+The Contemporary Resort is the ONLY resort from which you can walk to or from Magic Kingdom.
+It’s also one stop away on the Monorail.
 Taking the monorail from the Contemporary with toddlers couldn’t be easier – it literally runs through the hotel!
-Maybe adults will be more fascinated by this than toddlers, but we think it’s really cool and will certainly make getting to and from Magic Kingdom a breeze!
+Maybe adults will be more fascinated by this than toddlers, but we think it’s really cool and certainly makes getting to and from Magic Kingdom a breeze!

 You can read more about any of these resorts in 16 Best (and Worst) Disney Resorts for kids.